Primary Care Sports Medicine Fellowship Program

 The fellows present their research project at the annual Cleveland Clinic Orthopaedic Department Research Day and are encouraged to submit their work for subsequent publication.

-Cleveland Clinic's Sports Health Sports Medicine Fellowship is ACGME accredited, allowing the graduates to take the CAQ exam for Primary Care Sports Medicine.
+Cleveland Clinic's Sports Medicine Fellowship is ACGME accredited, allowing the graduates to take the CAQ exam for Primary Care Sports Medicine.
 The Program utilizes the online Universal Application Process through the Association of American Medical Colleges (ERAS) as outlined on American Medical Society for Sports Medicine.

-Cleveland Clinic's Sports Health Primary Care Sports Medicine Fellowship participates in the National Residency Matching Program’s Specialties Matching Service for fellowships found under Primary Care Sports Medicine.
+Cleveland Clinic's Sports Medicine Primary Care Sports Medicine Fellowship participates in the National Residency Matching Program’s Specialties Matching Service for fellowships found under Primary Care Sports Medicine.
 Please see the National Residency Match Program’s Specialties Matching Service (SMS) at NRMP.org for further details; the program is listed as Cleveland Clinic Fairview Hospital.

 Graduates of residency programs in the following specialties are eligible to apply to the program: